bruvv/LILYGO-T-Higrow-Esphome/static/index.md

 `esphome run LILYGO-T-Higrow-ESP32.yaml`

 This will compile and flash the file.
-While it is compiling get some glass with water.
+While it is compiling, get some glass with water.
 After you have flashed the file you will see a log output.
 This is great!
 We need it for the measurements.
 Make sure to clean the sensor and make sure it is totally dry as we need a dry measurement first.

 ![IMG_20221207_154457](https://user-images.githubusercontent.com/3063928/206223822-7d18fa3e-08d3-46d3-9e20-9d20245d3f73.jpg)